 With the Explore program since 2015, Ms. Gaudry teaches Math.
 When she isn’t busy reducing fractions, Crystal can be found doing tarot card readings and pruning her bonzai trees.

-Mr. Hoy will join the program in 2023 and teaches English, PE and Outdoor Ed.
+Mr. Hoy is joining the program in 2023 and teaches English, PE and Outdoor Ed.
 A lifelong adventurer and former BC Park Ranger, Jeff brings a wealth of outdoor experience to the program.
 In addition to a lovely singing voice and fondness for fondue, Jeff’s knot tying skills put even the best of macrame-ers to shame.

 Grayson “Gerald” Pettigrew